-With our guests we were on our way to the south of Madagascar, and at our stopover in Antsirabe, 170 kilometres from the capital, we settled down in a cosy hotel.
+With our guests, we were on our way to the south of Madagascar, and at our stopover in Antsirabe, 170 kilometers from the capital, we settled down in a cozy hotel.
 Actually we wanted to leave the next morning.
 During dinner, my guest Josef asked me what the turning of the dead was all about.
 We talked for a while about this tradition, but some questions remained open for me, too.
-After returning to our hotel I asked the security guard Naina when, how, where and why this funeral feast takes place.
+After returning to our hotel I asked the security guard Naina when, how, where, and why this funeral feast takes place.
 Perhaps he wasn’t so keen to explain everything in detail, at least he just said: “A Famadihana will take place in my village the day after tomorrow – if you want, you are welcome to come by”.

 I was a little queasy at the thought of visiting such a private family celebration, and also a reburial of the dead, with a travel group.
 That same evening I spoke to friends from Madagascar.
 The tenor: If we would buy a zebu, it wouldn’t be a problem.
 At night my thoughts revolved around the upcoming festival – I wasn’t sure if it was right to visit a Famadihana with guests.
 I had always been against “such corpse tourism”.
 The next morning Naina received me in the arrival hall of the hotel and asked me how I had decided and whether we wanted to attend the celebration.
 I informed him of my concerns and he promptly addressed them.
 We wouldn’t have to buy a zebu either.

 I discussed the subject with the guests over breakfast.
 It soon became clear that the interest in this cultural event was very high.
 A zebu cost about 150 € and so we put money together and asked Naina to buy a suitable animal – even if it was not a must, we wanted to contribute to the celebration with a good present.